Alfa Romeo 105/115 Series Coupés: GTAm

 Besides the cars built by Autodelta, some racing teams and private workshops ordered parts from Autodelta and other tuners and assembled the cars themselves on a new or existing bodyshell.
 Because of this, and of the lack of a specific chassis number series, the total number of GTAm's built is difficult to verify.
 According to sources, a total of some 40 were built by Autodelta and other racing workshops.

 As in the GTA and GTA 1300 Junior, the engine had a special cylinder head with twin spark plugs per cylinder in contrast to the standard car's single plugs, but this time the head was to a new design having a much smaller included angle between the valves than in previous Alfa engines.
 The original 1750 engine block was used, and by inserting a monosleeve instead of four individual cylinder liners, the capacity was enlarged from the standard 1779 cc to 1985 cc and later to 1999 cc.
 The GTAm (1969–1971) could produce up to 240 PS.

 Unlike the GTA and GTA Junior, in which all the outer body panels were made of aluminium alloy instead of the standard car's steel, the GTAm retained the standard steel body modified with some aluminium and/or plastic parts.
 Because of an increased minimum weight in 1971 (up from 920 to 940 kg), the GTAm's had less need for lightweight body parts.

 For a clearer understanding of how the GTAm was built you need to check the competition rules in the period the GTAm raced, i.e. the FIA rules for 1970/71/72 plus homologation FIA 1576 Group 2 document.
 The twin spark engine for the GTAm was first homologated using FIA 1576 G2 variation 3/2V 1st Jan 1970.
-In 1972 FIA rules changed and the GTAm could not race with aluminum doors and boot lid in FIA events.
+In 1972 FIA rules changed and the GTAm could not race with aluminium doors and boot lid in FIA events.